jeffwright13/pytest-tui/README.md

 If you have already exited the TUI and would like to re-enter it with the same data generated from the last Pytest run, simply type:

-* `tui1` (to launch Textual TUI flavor 3 - the 'tabbed' version)
+* `tui1` (to launch the Textual TUI)
-* `tui2` (to launch PyTermTk)
+* `tui2` (to launch the PyTermTk TUI)
-* `tui3` (to launch Textual TUI flavor 1) - the 'all results stacked up but are individually hideable' version - not recommended
-* `tui4` (to launch Textual TUI flavor 2 - the 'all results in a tree on the left' version) - not recommended

-You can also run with the `--tuin` option to bypass auto-launch of the TUI.
+You can run with the `--tuin` option to bypass auto-launch of the TUI.
 This allows you to gather results now, and look at them in any of the TUIs later.

 ## Known Limitations / Issues
 - User interfaces need work: